Calculator/Resources/NC Military Pay and Taxes: Guide for Service Members and Veterans

 VA Disability Compensation: Fully Tax-Free

 VA disability payments are completely exempt from both federal and NC state income tax at every disability rating.
 This applies to monthly disability compensation, Dependency and Indemnity Compensation (DIC) for surviving spouses, grants for adapted housing or vehicle modifications, and Combat-Related Special Compensation (CRSC).
+The exemption applies at all rating levels — from 10% to 100% — and there is no income limit or phase-out.

 NC Veterans' Property Tax Exclusions